Harshana-Rathnayaka/Harshana-Rathnayaka/README.md

 ## I'm a Software Engineer!

-* 🔭 I’m currently working at [Accuera Solutions][website]!
+* 🔭 I’m currently working at [Accuera Solution Labs][website]!
 * 🌱 I’m currently learning everything 🤣
 * 👯 I’m looking to collaborate with other developers
-* 🥅 2021 Goals: Improve my knowledge on Flutter and Rest APIs
+* 🥅 2022 Goals: Improve my knowledge on Flutter and NodeJs
 * ⚡ Fun fact: I love to watch movies and code

 ### Connect with me: